kircova/Face-Morphing/README.md

 # Facial Morphing Project 🧒🔄🧑

 ## Overview
-This project presents a sophisticated algorithm for creating a smooth transition between two portrait photos, for example, morphing one person's face into another.
+This project presents a algorithm for creating a smooth transition between two portrait photos, for example, morphing one person's face into another.
 The transformation is achieved by warping and blending the pixels of the start and end images.

-This project is a complex blend of image processing techniques, primarily focusing on image warping and blending to achieve a morphing effect.
-The use of facial landmarks and triangulation ensures that the morphing looks natural and smooth.

 ```python